The terms listed below comprise the foundation upon which many modern-day Czech beer types are based:

 The term ‘Special’ refers to every beer brewed over thirteen degrees on Balling’s scale.

 There’s not just a sole style but, actually, an entire range of styles that weren’t here even only a decade ago.
-Prior to the newer Pilsner brand burning throughout the country during the mid nineteenth century, lots of the top Czech brews were ales.
+Before the newer Pilsner brand burning throughout the country during the mid-nineteenth century, many top Czech brews were ales.
 Once the Velvet Revolution came, all of these had long disappeared and became old history, not remembered by anyone.

-Early re-emergences, following the start of the 21st century, featured the Belgian influenced ale from the brewery in the Želiv monastery, along with the surprising Kölsch and Altbier at Prague’s Richter Brewery.
+Following the start of the 21st century, early re-emergence featured the Belgian influenced ale from the brewery in the Želiv monastery, along with the surprising Kölsch and Altbier at Prague’s Richter Brewery.
 I.P.A.’s, and different international styles of ale, by 2006 had started to feature at brew-pubs on each corner of the Czech Rep, eventually showing up on the great English Pale Ale bottle from Primátor.

 Beers with flavour